R&D Projects

 STeLLA Online

 A decade ago, BSCS introduced STeLLA to 144 teachers and 2,800 students across Colorado’s Front Range.
 BSCS conducted a rigorous experimental study of this entirely in-person professional learning program.
 As a result, both teacher and student learning improved significantly.
 Since then BSCS has wondered: would an entirely online version of the STeLLA CO program be similarly impactful?
 That’s what BSCS is exploring and evaluating today during its STeLLA Online program.
 The ultimate goal is to support more teachers than ever before by offering STeLLA in an online format that is convenient, accessible, and effective.
-Learn more here.
+Learn more about this project.

 STeLLA CO2

 BSCS is partnering with University of Colorado, Boulder; University of Colorado, Colorado Springs; and University of Northern Colorado, Greeley.
 This is the first STeLLA project designed to collaborate with university faculty and cooperating teachers educating preservice middle and high school science teachers.
 The program has the potential to impact one-third of all new secondary science educators certified in Colorado annually.
 Research is being conducted to develop a new understanding of the benefits and challenges associated with bringing STeLLA to this new context.
 And ultimately, research will explore STeLLA’s effectiveness on first-year practice outcomes for preservice secondary science teachers.
-Learn more here.
+Learn more about this project.

 2015